 14) Will you personally be the one photographing our wedding?

 This really should be the first question you ask, but before you meet with your photographer, make sure it’s clear who will be shooting your wedding.
 Some photographers run large associate companies and sub-contract out others.

 15) Can we see a full, delivered wedding gallery?

 Photographers only show about 1% of their work on their website.
 And naturally, this work is going to be what they consider to be their best.
 So what about the additional 99%?
 Sure, a photographer may have a really stunning portfolio with some of their “best hits”, but are they going to be able to capture ALL of the events and moments from your wedding in a consistent manner?
 Ask your potential photographer to see examples from individual weddings, not just the highlights.

 Looking for more wedding planning tips?

-We got you covered!
+I got you covered!
 Check out our planning guide to help make your planning easier.